JAL-code/python_work/README.md

 # python_work
 Building all coursework from Python Crash Course by Eric Matthes.
-Also this repository is develops skills of GitHub capabilities.
+Also, this repository develops GitHub skills.

 All historys of each file will be: